-ExxonMobil, through its predecessor companies Exxon and Mobil, has been participating in the region’s growth for more than a century.
+ExxonMobil, through its predecessor companies Exxon and Mobil, has been participating in the region’s growth for more than 110 years.
 Early milestones for our Middle East and North Africa affiliates include:

 1902: ExxonMobil in Egypt – Vacuum Oil, a predecessor of ExxonMobil, was officially established in Egypt, selling fuels and lubricants.
 In 1906 Vacuum opened its first fuels terminal in Alexandria and its second fuels terminal in Port Said in 1909.
 In 1952, Standard Oil Company of New Jersey (Jersey Standard), a predecessor of Exxon, launched its first retail outlet in Egypt under its trade name Esso.